 Evidence & safety

-A practical note on What beginners often misunderstand about public testimonials for a privacy concern around photos, notes, and AI-supported suggestions, written with realistic expectations and a specific next step.
+A practical note on Beginner misconception: public testimonials for a privacy concern around photos, notes, and AI-supported suggestions, written with realistic expectations and a specific next step.

 Direct answer